Prevention Services: 240-313-3310

 HIV Testing and Hep C Testing

-Individuals can receive free rapid HIV, HEP C and Syphilis testing at the Division of Behavioral Health Services.
-The testing team also offers rapid HIV, HEP C and Syphilis testing with the communities of Washington County.
-In addition to testing, there is also Linkage to Care for individuals that need follow up care.
+Individuals can receive free rapid HIV, Hep C and syphilis testing at the Division of Behavioral Health Services, located at 925 N. Burhans Blvd., in Hagerstown.
+The testing team also offers rapid HIV, Hep C and syphilis testing within the communities of Washington County.
+In addition to testing, there is also linkage to care for individuals that need follow-up support.

 Dare to Be You (DTBY)